 It's that easy:

-Two chicken breasts Cut into bite-sized cubes and marinate for about 1 hour in a sajo-based sauce (we recommend one of our delicious teriyaki sauces or the Hawaiian Grille Sauce from Stonewall Kitchen for fruity accents).
+Two chicken breasts Cut into bite-sized cubes and marinate for about 1 hour in a sajo-based sauce (we recommend one of our delicious Teriyaki sauces or the Hawaiian Grille Sauce from Stonewall Kitchen for fruity accents).

 Dab off any remaining fat.
 The pieces glaze with honey and finally generously with our Everything Seasoning sprinkle.